Modern application development

 Adopt a growth mindset

-- Embrace a continuous learning approach that allows teams to fail fast and incorporate lessons learnt into better processes that accelerate innovation.
+- Embrace a continuous learning approach that allows teams to fail fast and incorporate lessons learned into better processes that accelerate innovation.

 - Encourage developers to test and experiment with new ideas.
 Conduct post-launch review meetings to improve success measurement.